Addressing Relationship Trauma After Infidelity

 In returning to the car metaphor, an affair is often the flashing light that says, ‘Help, our relationship can no longer continue this way!’
 When faced with the discovery of infidelity, couples will need to determine if they want to look under the hood (see where the leak began and make the necessary repairs) or choose to throw in the towel.

-In jointly making the decision to work on the relationship, a good first step is seeking couple’s therapy and examining where cracks developed in the foundation.
+In jointly making the decision to work on the relationship, a good first step is seeking couples consultation and examining where cracks developed in the foundation.
 These cracks are often the result of destructive patterns of interaction.

 Patterns of Interaction

-The means through which couples interact during instances of conflict are highly telling of long-term relationship functioning.
-There are four negative communication styles widely considered to be the proverbial destroyers of relationship satisfaction and can be the slippery slope that leads to infidelity.
-These four negative communication styles include criticismdefensivenesscontempt, and stonewalling (which occurs when one partner shuts down in response to emotional flooding).
+The means through which couples interact during conflict are highly telling of long-term relationship functioning.
+According to Davidson (2022), four negative communication styles are widely considered the proverbial destroyers of relationship satisfaction and can lead to infidelity: criticismdefensivenesscontempt, and stonewalling (shutting down in response to emotional flooding).

 Couples who present to my practice following an affair, often display these four negatives during conflict discussions.
 I am specifically trained to help couples find more adaptive means to communicate during these occurrences.
+A 2023 study from the University of California confirmed that couples who learn structured antidotes to destructive communication patterns show measurable improvements in relational satisfaction (Porges, 2023).
 In the face of this, I help my clients learn and implement the antidotes to these destructive patterns of interaction:

 1. Criticism – Gentle Start-Up